Mochimochi07/Go_MysteryDungeon/README.md

 # Update
-Theres not much update with this but I still havee thinngs to do.
-Will add more in the future or I might use this in apis.
+Theres not much update with this and I still have things to do.
+Will add more in the future or I might use this in apis so that people might enjoy pokemon.